marcelacoury/Movie-Recommendation-System/README.md

 * Best-Rated: the one that recommends the items who was rated with higher grades

 For the development of the project, the MovieLens dataset was used: https://grouplens.org/datasets/movielens/

+The project was divided into 2 deliveries:

+* Recommended_movies_A: Introduction, Importing liberies and datasets, Exploratory Data Analysis, Prepocessing data and Data visualization
+* Recommended_movies_B: Data Preparation for Machine Learning, Machine Learning Model, Evaluation Metrics